Gino Rubert

-Gino Rubert (born in Mexico D.F., 1969) is a Spanish artist.
+Gino Rubert (born 1969) is a Spanish artist.
 He lives and works in Barcelona, Berlin and Cuernavaca (Mexico).
 Rubert has worked in the media of painting, video and installation art.

 Biography

-Son of the well-known Catalan philosopher Xavier Rubert de Ventós and the Mexican psychoanalyst and writer Magdalena Catala He studied Illustration at the Parsons School of New York and Fine Arts at the University of Barcelona.
+Rubert was born in 1969 in Mexico City, the son of well-known Catalan philosopher Xavier Rubert de Ventós and Mexican psychoanalyst and writer Magdalena Catala.
+He studied Illustration at the Parsons School of New York and fine arts at the University of Barcelona.

-In 1993 he won the Sala Parés Young Painting Prize.
-The same year he was also granted by the Spanish Academy in Rome in recognition of two hyper-realistic paintings.
+In 1993, he won the Sala Parés Young Painting Prize.
+The same year, he was also granted by the Spanish Academy in Rome in recognition of two hyper-realistic paintings.

 In 2008, three paintings of his were used to illustrate both Catalan and Spanish covers for Millennium trilogy by Stieg Larsson.

 He has taught at several art schools and universities such as Massana and EINA in Barcelona, Centro Cultural de España in Montevideo or Universidad Nacional de Bogotá.